 Even if you are not allergic to pet dander, pets that go outdoors can bring in allergens and dirt into your home.
 Dog hair can attract other indoor allergens like pollen, mold spores, and dust.
 By bathing your dog regularly, you can reduce the amount of allergens that are introduced into your home air.
 Brushing your dog daily will also help reduce the amount of dust and allergens that attach to your pet’s coat.
 Make sure you vacuum the area after brushing your pet.

-#3 Let your furry friend sleep in their own bed
+Let your pets sleep in their own bed

 Purchase a comfy pet bed for your dog or cat to sleep in.
 Studies have shown that people who sleep with their pets get less sleep than those who do not.
 Pet dander and other allergens attached to your dogs fur and can make their way into your bedding.
 You will want to keep your bedroom air as healthy as possible in order to get a good night’s sleep.